 Penguin 1: Well, fine.
 We’ll just fly to the front of the line and see for ourselves.
-Kowalski, Rico – engage aerial surveillance.
+Kowalski, Rico—engage aerial surveillance.

 Penguin 2: Sure!
 Let’s go.
 Come on.
-(The penguins flap their wings and jump.)
+[The penguins flap their wings and jump.]

 Penguin 2: Skipper, we appear to be flightless.